russell-nick/Algorithmic-Number-Theory/README.md

 2. [Future Work](#future-work)

 ## Project Overview
 This project is a collection of various algorithms related to Algorithmic / Computational Number Theory.
 The main topics covered are general number theory, factorization, primality testing, discrete logarithms, psuedo-randomness, and other miscellaneous mathematical topics.

+This is mainly for personal / educational purposes, so not all algorithms have fully optimized implementations for practical use.
+For example, my implementation of Lenstra's Elliptic Curve Factoring method uses Boost's multiprecision library, for the arbitrary precision integer type `cpp_int`, over the GNU multiprecision library (which should be faster) for simplicity.

 *A brief list of currently implemented algorithms are listed below:*